Elastic (NYSE:ESTC) Releases Earnings Results, Beats Expectations By $0.08 EPS

-Elastic (NYSE:ESTC) posted its quarterly earnings results on Tuesday.
-The company reported ($0.08) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.16) by $0.08, MarketWatch Earnings reports.
-The firm had revenue of $177.60 million for the quarter, compared to analyst estimates of $158.87 million.
+Elastic (NYSE:ESTC) issued its quarterly earnings data on Tuesday.
+The company reported ($0.08) EPS for the quarter, beating the consensus estimate of ($0.16) by $0.08, MarketWatch Earnings reports.
 Elastic had a negative net margin of 21.15% and a negative return on equity of 19.88%.
-Elastic’s quarterly revenue was up 43.7% on a year-over-year basis.
-During the same period in the previous year, the business posted ($0.12) earnings per share.
+The company had revenue of $177.60 million during the quarter, compared to analysts’ expectations of $158.87 million.
+During the same quarter in the previous year, the company earned ($0.12) earnings per share.
+Elastic’s revenue for the quarter was up 43.7% on a year-over-year basis.

 About Elastic